hovermind/Raplin/branching.md

 * type check: `is String ->`, `!is String ->`

 ### Whe Expression with a Case that Throws an Exception
-* In Kotlin, throw returns a value of type Nothing
-* Nothing is the type that inherits from all user-defined and built-in types (`Nullable<T>`)
 ```
 val result: Boolean = when (fileType) {
     UnixFileType.HYPHEN_MINUS -> true